fare/poiu/README.md

 POIU was initially written by Andreas Fuchs in 2007 as part of an experiment funded by ITA Software, Inc.
-It was subsequently modified by Francois-Rene Rideau at ITA Software, who adapted POIU for use with XCVB in 2009, wrote the CCL and CLISP ports, moved code from POIU to ASDF, and eventually rewrote both of them together in a simpler way.
+It was subsequently maintained by Francois-Rene Rideau at ITA Software, who adapted POIU for use with XCVB in 2009, wrote the CCL and CLISP ports, moved code from POIU to ASDF, and eventually rewrote both of them together in a simpler way.